Years ago one of my eighth-grade students asked me what a

 “Husband”

-What the writer of the Theological Wordbook did was read our culture’s idea of marriage into the Old Testament, with a little help from the
+What the writer of the Theological Wordbook did was overlay our culture’s idea of marriage into the Old Testament, with a little help from the

 True, it was considered adultery for a concubine to have multiple men in her life.
 (Yeah, it’s a double standard.)
-But for men, no problem; and God never called it sinful.
+But for men, no problem; and God never actually forbade it.
 He condemned David for stealing Uriah’s wife Bathsheba,

 Monogamy and the New Testament.